 Previous studies have shown that the brain’s anterior cingulate cortex is also adversely affected by chronic bullying; interestingly, this part of the brain seems to be involved in the generation of both psychological and physical pain which perhaps helps explain why when we experience emotional damage it can manifest itself by giving rise to sensations of pain which feel as if they have a physical component.

-Experiencing chronic, severe bullying has also be found to be correlated with: depression, anxiety, complex PTSD, alcoholism, drug abuse, impaired academic performance and suicidal ideation.
+Experiencing chronic, severe bullying has also been found to be correlated with: depression, anxiety, complex PTSD, alcoholism, drug abuse, impaired academic performance, and suicidal ideation.

 Erin Burke Quinlan et al. (2018).
 Peer victimization and its impact on adolescent brain development and psychopathology.
 Molecular Psychiatry, 2018; DOI: 10.1038/s41380-018-0297-9